antoniofractuous/MEAN-stack-angular/README.md

 We can see on the images below how to SSH into our EC2 instance:

-- We start out instance by selecting our instance and the clicking on "Instance State" then Click "Start instance".
+- We start our instance by selecting our instance and the clicking on "Instance State" then Click "Start instance".

 - Once our instance is running, we click on connect.